 Indeed, the gut is often called the "second brain."
 Here's why.

-The gut bacteria communicate with the brain via the vagus nerve extending from the large intestine to the brain stem.
+The gut bacteria communicate with the brain via the vagus nerve extending from the brain stem to the large intestine.
 In this way, the gut and brain work together to regulate bodily functions.

 If the communication between the gut and the brain is negative -- i.e., if dysbiosis occurs -- it can lead to poor digestive health and numerous health problems.